 If the drugs are taken early enough, the fetus will be absorbed.
 Later term abortions will are riskier and the dog will need to expel the fetus.
-Expelling the fetus may have their own side effects and there is a greater risk of obstructions and even may require a cesarean section if the fetus is large enough.
+Expelling the fetus may have its own side effects.
+There is a greater risk of obstructions and it may even require a cesarean section if the fetus is sufficiently large.

 Until what time can a dog's pregnancy be terminated?